reversing the symptoms of trauma and anxiety

 Sexual and developmental traumas can especially have the effect of locking people out of their bodies.
 In addressing this I draw as well upon my experience as an embodiment teacher, helping clients in gentle but potent ways to inhabit their bodies more fully.
 The process may include couples’ coaching to explore the ways in which bodies can switch ‘off’ and ‘on’ in intimate relating as a result of trauma, stress and significant life events.

-My approach to working with trauma can also support those experiencing chronic pain, chronic fatigue, pre- and peri-natal trauma, developmental trauma, medical, surgical, dental and anaesthesia traumas, trauma due to motor vehicle accidents, falls, violent attacks, natural disasters, and more.
+My approach to working with trauma can also support those experiencing a disconnection from their body due to illness, grief, birth, menopause, chronic pain, chronic fatigue, pre- and peri-natal trauma, developmental trauma, medical, surgical, dental and anaesthesia traumas, trauma due to motor vehicle accidents, falls, violent attacks, natural disasters, and more.